Sweet Leaf: Legacy

 "Sweet Leaf" and the Master of Reality album as a whole are a primary influence on the emergence of stoner rock and stoner metal.
 A compilation album of covers of Black Sabbath songs by stoner rock bands, also titled Sweet Leaf, was released by Deadline Music in 2015.

 Billy Corgan has cited the significance of 'Sweet Leaf' as an influence on the sound of The Smashing Pumpkins, noting that he first heard the song from his uncle's copy of Master of Reality when he was 8 years old and thought "this is what God sounds like".

 Samples and covers

 The main guitar riff, paired with a loop of a drum sample from Led Zeppelin's "When the Levee Breaks", is the instrumental basis of the Beastie Boys' song "Rhymin & Stealin", the first track on their 1986 debut album Licensed to Ill.

 The Butthole Surfers reworked the song as "Sweat Loaf" on Locust Abortion Technician.

 The Red Hot Chili Peppers play the riff as the outro to their hit song "Give It Away" (1991).

+Anthrax plays the riff as the outro to their cover of another Black Sabbath song, "Sabbath Bloody Sabbath" on the album I'm the Man (1987).